Alopecia Totalis – Causes, Symptoms, Treatment, And Risks

 What Is Alopecia Totalis?

 Alopecia totalis is a type of autoimmune disease which involves the immune system attacking the hair follicles.
 This excess inflammation often leads to bald spots on the scalp, eventually leading to complete loss of hair.
-This hair loss may even affect the eyebrows or eyelashes.
+This hair loss condition may even affect the eyebrows or eyelashes.
 The condition can develop suddenly or over a period of time, irrespective of age.
 However, it is more prevalent in men than women.
 If the hair follicles are not destroyed, there is a possibility that your hair may regrow, even after years (1).

 Ashley Travis, a blogger, faced an emotional whirlwind when she discovered a small bald patch, leading to a relentless search for answers.
 She said, “I had taken better care of my head than I ever had in my life and my bald spot was growing.
 I needed answers and I needed them now (i).”
 Despite various treatments and consultations, her distress grew as the bald spots multiplied, impacting her self-worth profoundly.